The Daily Compass: Financing and distribution

-The Daily Compass was chiefly financed through the Chicago, Illinois, philanthropist Anita McCormick Blaine, the McCormick Harvesting Machine Company heiress, who furnished either $300,000 or $2 million for the start-up (sources differ).
+The Daily Compass was chiefly financed through Chicago philanthropist Anita McCormick Blaine, the McCormick Harvesting Machine Company heiress, who furnished either $300,000 or $2 million for the start-up (sources differ).
 She was introduced to Thackrey in late April 1949 by a mutual friend who had intended to put up half the money.
 When the friend backed out, Blaine invested the whole amount in return for all the preferred stock; Thackrey held 51% of the common stock, and control.
 Blaine said at the time, "My purpose is to help create a better world state.
 You have only to think of the need for this thing ... look at the press of the world today...."

 The paper was distributed by the Metropolitan News Company and some 16 other distributors.
 William Peyton Marin was the company treasurer.
 Bernard Goldstein, the assistant treasurer and controller of the New York Star, was the assistant treasurer.
 Following the company's dissolution, its books and records were stored at the AAAAAA American City Wide Express Service at 1135 Tiffany Street, The Bronx, for two to three years before prepaid funds ran out and the documents were scheduled to be destroyed.

 Aftermath

-After The Daily Compass ceased publication, Thackrey joined the public relations firm Ruder Finn.
-In 1959, Thackrey and Goldstein testified at the U.S. Senate's "Hearings Before the Select Committee in Improper Activities on the Labor or Management Field", which investigated alleged improprieties by the newspaper deliverers union and forcible payoffs in order to ensure Compass distribution.
+The Daily Compass ceased publication on November, 3 1952.
+Thackrey then joined the public relations firm Ruder Finn.
+In 1959, he and Goldstein testified at the U.S. Senate's "Hearings Before the Select Committee in Improper Activities on the Labor or Management Field", which investigated alleged improprieties by the newspaper deliverers union, including payoffs to ensure Compass distribution.

 Archives

-Back issues of the full run of The Daily Compass (OCLC 09316051) are stored at the New York State Library and at Sarah Lawrence College.
+Back issues of the full run of The Daily Compass are stored at the New York State Library and at Sarah Lawrence College.